diaseu/diaseu/README.md

 ### ✨ Hi, I'm Dia!

-I'm a Full-Stack Web Developer with a passion to design and create.
-I enjoy building things that transform problems into beautiful solutions.
+I'm a Full-Stack Software Engineer with a passion to grow and get better!
+I enjoy building things, solving problems and .
 My tools of the trade include React, Node.JS, SQL/NoSQL, Javascript/jQeury, and HTML5/CSS3.
 I'm interested in learning whatever it takes!

 <b>Please also see my other github account <a href="https://github.com/dianaseung">dianaseung</a> for my Liferay-related projects.</b>

 - 🖥️ My last project: <a href="https://github.com/diaseu/213bvah">213BVAH</a> - <a href="https://www.213bvah.com/">Beverly Virgil Animal Hospital</a>
-- 🌱 I’m currently studying: AWS Certifications
+- 🌱 I’m currently studying: Google Cloud / AWS Certifications; CS50
 - 🔍 I’m looking for: Opportunities to grow and get better!
-- ⚡ Fun fact: Currently typing on a Lazydesigner Bolt40 keyboard!
+- ⚡ Fun fact: Currently typing on a Lazydesigner <a href="https://i.imgur.com/2iwU9dD.jpeg">Bolt40</a> keyboard!
 - 📬 How to reach me: <a href="https://www.linkedin.com/in/diaseu">linkedin.com/in/diaseu</a>

 <br>